 Is riding in a hot air balloon on your bucket list?
-Well we’ve got one even better.
+Well, we’ve got one even better.

-Swap your journey to the clouds with a journey to near space in a zero-emission, completely noiseless, private pod called Bloon.
+If you really want to find something different to do, swap your journey to the clouds with a journey to near space in a zero-emission, completely noiseless, private pod called Bloon.

 This innovative vehicle relies on a large ‘sail’ filled with static helium gas capable of lifting its capsule 36km into the earth’s atmosphere.
 If you were to drift much further than that, you’d be out of the Earth’s stratosphere completely!

 Previously reserved for astronauts, this near-space odyssey gives us mere mortals the chance to live out of our dreams of viewing Earth from space.